31. Central America part 1 – 2013

 Our private patio, not visible from any other cabin, had a private Jacuzzi, comfortable chairs and a view of the ocean.

-The main part of the resort is about 200 stairs up from the beach.
-Our cabin was about 2/3 of the way up from the beach.
+The main lodge was above the beach with a stunning view of the ocean from the dining room.
 Guests can either walk or ask for the van to get to the beach.

 Lapa Rios at the Osa Peninsula

-Getting from Nicoya Peninsula to the Osa Peninsula was again an adventure.
+Getting from Nicoya Peninsula to the Osa Peninsula was an adventure.
 We were to fly Nature Air from an airstrip, 15 minutes from the resort.
-Unfortunately, the airstrip was closed by the government (it needed repairs) a day before our flight.
-The flight was moved to an “airport”, 1 ½ hours away.
+Unfortunately, the airstrip was closed for repairs, by the government and our flight was moved to an “airport” 1 ½ hours away.

 The drive required the car wading across 3 rivers.

 Our driver was the ground crew at the “airport” strip.
-He weighed our bags and us (above), he gave us boarding passes, he guided the arriving plane to a stop etc.
+He weighed our bags and us (above), he gave us boarding passes, and he guided the arriving plane to a stop.

-Lapa Rios, 25-minute drive from Puerto Jiminez, is another fabulous eco-lodge.
+Lapa Rios lodge offers many complementary hikes and adventures.
+We went on two great hikes in primary and secondary forest, where we saw lots of birds, Howlers, Spider, Squirrel and White-Faced monkeys.
 They take their eco status seriously by recycling whatever is possible either by composting or by feeding left over food to the pigs and using the resulting methane for cooking.
 We took the “Pigs, Twigs and Garbage” tour to learn about it.
-The lodge offers many complementary hikes and adventures.
-We went on two great hikes in primary and secondary forest, where we saw lots of birds, Howlers, Spider, Squirrel and White-Faced monkeys.

 The cabins are screened (no air conditioning).
 The Howler monkeys and the birds woke us up each morning at about 5am.

 Our patio overlooked the ocean and we spent one afternoon watching Scarlet Macaws flying all around.
-On another afternoon we watched spider monkeys jump around in the trees in front of the patio (but at safe distance off).
+On another afternoon we watched spider monkeys jump around in the trees in front of the patio (but at safe distance).

 Finca Rosa Blanca, near San Jose

-Our final stop was at the 15-room, Finca Rosa Blanca, just outside San Jose.
-We spent 3 delightful days there.
-We took the coffee plantation tour.
-We also took a tour to the Poas Volcano.
+Our final stop was the 15-room, Finca Rosa Blanca.
+We went on a coffee plantation tour and to the Poas Volcano.

-While Arenal is a triangular volcano, Poas volcano collapsed and now has 2 crater lakes at the top: an older lake, which is cold now and newer one which is still steaming.
+Poas is an old volcano which collapsed.
+It has 2 crater lakes at the top: an older lake, which is cold and newer one which is still steaming.
 So interesting.

 Final Comments:

-2. We used a very capable travel agent and he made very good choices for us
+2. We used a very capable travel agent and he chose our destinations and accommodations well.

 Leave a comment